compono/idibu-api/webservices/webhook-management/webhook-management-webservice.md

 For any account, any number of subscriptions, for any combination of events can be created, and different URLs specified for the callbacks, with an option to sign the payload for authorization.

-The format of the data that idibu sends as part of the events is standardized and it is up to you to receive, process and understand that data through further use of other related webservices.
+The format of the data that idibu sends as part of the events is standardized and it is up to you to receive, process, and understand that data through further use of other related webservices.

 All requests are queued and, depending on current traffic, may not arrive immediately.